 - accessibility costs for employees with a disability, including travel and accommodation and the cost of support people (these costs do not count towards individual or organisational caps).

-The grant does not fund course development and administration, standard service delivery, service development and business as usual costs, and costs that are associated with course delivery of the approved NZQA qualifications that are funded through the training grants.
+The workforce development grant does not fund course development, administration, standard service delivery, service development and business as usual costs.

 How much can be funded

-- Participants can be funded up to $5,000 (GST inclusive) per calendar year.
+- Participants can be funded up to $5,000 (GST inclusive) each calendar year.

-- Organisations can be funded up to $80,000 (GST inclusive) per calendar year.
+- Organisations can be funded up to $80,000 (GST inclusive) each calendar year.